 Many times only one spouse brings a debt load to the marriage, or none of the credit cards held by the couple are in joint names.
-Remember, just because spouses have a particular card with both their names on it, that doesn’t make it joint.
-What matters is whose name is on the bill when it comes in the mail.
-In other cases, one spouse’s credit card debt is manageable while the other’s is not.
+The debt of one spouse may be current and manageable, but the other's is out of control.

 In short, I file a joint bankruptcy petition for a married couple when: